1 patient dies, 5 others infected by mold that closed Seattle Children’s hospital operating rooms

 The hospital disclosed the infections and death to The Seattle Times in response to follow-up questions regarding the closures of four operating rooms on its main Seattle campus May 18 because of Aspergillus mold and of the remaining 10 operating rooms May 24.

+The hospital says operating rooms have been infested by mold — off and on — for about a year likely because of deficiencies in the operating rooms’ air handling and purification systems.

 Three patients were infected last year and three this year, Children’s public-relations manager Alyse Bernal wrote in an email.
+The patient who died developed the infection in 2018.

 “The six patients who developed Aspergillus infections were at higher risk of infection due to the types of procedures they had,” Bernal said.
-“We are deeply saddened that one of these patients died after developing an infection in 2018.”
+“We are deeply saddened that one of these patients died.”

+The Centers for Medicare & Medicaid Services (CMS) sent a letter to Children’s administration on June 20 saying the hospital is out of compliance.
+The report sent with the letter highlights a number of problems, which included issues with the “air handlers serving the operating rooms.”
+The letter states that CMS will terminate Children’s Medicare provider agreement on Sept.
+19.

+About 1,000 surgeries have been postponed.
+Other surgeries have been moved to the cardiac catheterization facility on the hospital’s main campus in Seattle and its Bellevue campus.
+Most surgeries have been moved to Harborview Medical Center, University of Washington Medical Center, Swedish Medical Center and Mary Bridge Children’s Hospital in Tacoma.

 Aspergillus is a common mold found outdoors and indoors, and people breathe it daily without getting sick, according to the CDC.
 But people with lung disease or weakened immune systems, and especially organ or stem-cell-transplant patients, are at higher risk of developing aspergillosis, a disease caused by the mold.
 Aspergillosis can range from mild to serious, manifesting as an allergic reaction or infections in the lungs and other organs.

-Hospital patients are typically infected one of two ways: dust being stirred up during renovation or construction at a hospital, or through contaminated biomedical devices.
+Hospital patients are typically infected when dust is stirred up during renovation or construction at a hospital, or through contaminated biomedical devices.

-The six infections at Children’s are believed to be caused by deficiencies in the facility’s air handling and purification systems, which serve the main operating rooms.
+The six infections at Children’s are believed to be caused by problems in the facility’s air handling and purification systems, which serve the main operating rooms.
 An investigation conducted in May by Children’s found gaps in the air-filtration system believed to be the key contributing factors to the air-quality issue, Bernal wrote in an email.
 “Outside industrial hygienists” are helping the hospital investigate the source of the mold, she wrote.

-Last summer, after air testing at Children’s detected the mold in two operating rooms and an equipment-storage room, those rooms were closed for three days and all operating rooms and storage rooms were inspected, Bernal wrote.
+Last June, after air testing at Children’s detected the mold in two operating rooms and an equipment-storage room, those rooms were closed for three days and all operating rooms and storage rooms were inspected, Bernal wrote.
 “At that time, the issue appeared to be confined to the affected rooms and we took appropriate corrective actions,” she wrote.

 Children’s reached out at the time to Public Health — Seattle & King County, which, in turn, connected the hospital to the Centers for Disease Control and Prevention (CDC) because the federal agency had more expertise dealing with that kind of mold, public health spokesperson James Apa said.
 The CDC issued no report after it determined Children’s was taking appropriate actions to investigate and address the problem, Apa said.
 Washington state Department of Health (DOH) investigators also checked out the hospital and offered suggestions on how to improve air quality, which the hospital followed, Bernal wrote.